accordionpeas/grunt-require/README.md

 Type: `String`
 Default value: `'bootstrap'`

-Name of the main config file.
-This file should be within the path that was set as the 'baseUrl' option.
+Name of the script that acts as the entry point into your application, relative to the baseURL option.

+#### options.out
+Type: `String`
+Default value: `'default.js'`

+Path to file that built and un-built require app code is written to.
+You will typically need to overwrite this option with the path that you want your output to be written to.

+#### options.include
+Type: `Array`
+Default value: `['requireLib']`

+Includes the reserved 'requireLib' module, which will point to either requireJS or almond.

+#### options.insertRequire
+Type: `Array`
+Default value: `['bootstrap']`

+Insert a `require(['bootstrap']);` at the end of the build code to kick off the application code.

 #### options.build
 Type: `Boolean`
 Default value: `true`

 Whether to optimize the application or not.
-If set to true all the application code (including requireJS will be compressed and compiled into the file specified in the 'out' option.
+If left as `true` all the application code (including requireJS will be compressed and compiled into the file specified in the 'out' option.
 If set to false.
 A reference to requireJS and the bootstrap file will be written into the file specified in the 'out' option.

+#### options.includeAlmond
+Type: `Boolean`
+Default value: `true`

+Whether to include almond as the AMD library in the built code.
+If set to `false` requireJS will be included instead.

+#### options.optimize
+Type: `String`
+Default value: `'uglify'`

+Optimization method used by requireJS.
+Detailed here to show default value.

 #### options.done
 Type: `Function`